 Livestock production within the watershed encompasses several species, and the overall composition changes from county to county.
-Hogs and cattle are produced in all six counties and Carroll County is the top producer of hogs and pigs in the state.
-Tippecanoe County produces a significant number of sheep.
+Hogs and cattle are produced in all thirteen counties.
+Tippecanoe County is one of the top producers of sheep in the state and White County produces a significant number of layers.
 See Table 2-3 for livestock inventory numbers.
 Some animals are raised in open lots or pastures and some are raised in confined feeding lots or buildings.